 This is why compression stockings are a must for those who are trying to treat or prevent new varicose veins from forming.
 The socks add pressure to the enlarged veins, which increases blood flow to stop blood from pooling.
 Batra recommends that they be worn daily.
 "Look for a minimum compression amount of 15 MM HG on the label," she says.

 Haythe cautions that these veins can sometimes cause blood clots and ulcers, as well as "pain, throbbing, and bleeding."
 If this is the case, visit a doctor's office so you can be treated through a variety of different techniques.
 The first technique a doctor can use is called vein stripping or litigation.
 "This involves a procedure to cut the skin and remove the varicose vein," says Batra.
 However, "in the past 15 years, endovascular treatments performed within the veins to clamp them down have become increasingly popular and effective.
-These include using laser or radio frequency ablation to heat within and solder the vein shut."
-Another option is sclerotherapy, "in which small or medium sized veins are injected with a substance that
+These include using a laser or radiofrequency ablation to heat within and solder the vein shut."
+Another option is sclerotherapy, "in which small or medium-sized veins are injected with a substance that

 Another option is sclerotherapy, "in which small or medium-sized veins are injected with a substance that causes them to scar, close, and fade," says Haythe.

 There are options for self-care, too.
 Try elevating your feet and taking frequent breaks from standing for long periods of time.
-"At home. or as much as possible, elevating one’s legs on an ottoman or foot stool can help keep blood circulating back to the heart," says Batra.
+"At home. or as much as possible, elevating one’s legs on an ottoman or footstool can help keep blood circulating back to the heart," says Batra.
 Exercise is also important since it raises heart rate and improves circulation.
 Batra recommends focusing on improving the muscle tone in your calves.
 As for prevention, look into horse chestnut seed extract.
 "Some studies suggest horse chestnut seed extract, which contains aescin, may inhibit the breakdown of capillary walls," she says.